BlasBenito/spatialRF/README.md

 ```

 In either case the result is a data frame with Moran’s Eigenvector Maps
-(“just” the positive eigenvectors of the double-centerd distance
+(“just” the positive eigenvectors of the double-centered distance
 matrix).

 | spatial\_predictor\_0\_1 | spatial\_predictor\_0\_2 | spatial\_predictor\_0\_3 | spatial\_predictor\_0\_4 |